HTTP Status 204 (No Content)

 With status 204, the server may also include an HTTP header ETag to let the client validate client-side resource representation before making a further update on the server – to avoid the lost update problem.

+The lost update problem happens when multiple people edit a resource without knowledge of each other’s changes.
 In this scenario, the last person to update a resource “wins,” and previous updates are lost.

 ETags can be used in combination with the If-Match header to let the server decide if a resource should be updated.
 If ETag does not match then the server informs the client via a 412 (Precondition Failed) response.